yagizterzi/ImageCaptionGenerator/README.md

 ## Evaluation

 The project generates captions for the images in the test set.
-These captions are saved to a `results.csv` file, which can be used for evaluation based on relevant metrics (e.g., BLEU, METEOR, CIDEr) if a ground truth is available for the test set or for submission to the Kaggle competition.
+These captions are saved to a `results.csv` file, which can be used for evaluation based on relevant metric FGD if a ground truth is available for the test set or for submission to the Kaggle competition.

 ## Contributing